cazbella/react-portfolio/README.md

 Features:
 - Responsive Design: The portfolio is designed to be accessible and visually appealing across various devices and screen sizes.
 - Project Showcase: A dedicated section highlights key projects, each with detailed information, images, and links to the deployed application or repositories.
-- Contact Form: Allows visitors to get in touch with you easily through a contact form.
-All submissions are sent to your specified email address.
+- Contact Form: Allows visitors to get in touch with me easily through a contact form.
+The logic to send data to a server is not present (yet), but you can see in the console that the state is changed and data is set.
-- Interactive Resume: Embed an interactive resume for users to download and learn more about your professional background.
+- CV - A copy of my CV and a link to a PDF version

 ## Installation
 Installation: